 Here is an academic paper on crowdfunding published in 2017 and co-authored by an MSc student and a professor at the University of Bath.
 It particularly looks at the use of rewards, setting a funding target and how the virtually obligatory video should be constructed.

 A useful source of information is Nesta, a charity dedicated “to help individuals and organisations bring great ideas to life.”
 You can use these links to download copies of Nesta’s nineteen-page generic report “Working The Crowd” from May 2013, their November 2015 56-page report on the UK Alternative Finance Industry, and a June 2016 report on Crowdfunding for Good Causes based on interviews with UK crowdfunding platforms and a survey of more than 450 charities.

 Here is a link to Nesta’s own top tips for successful crowdfunding (still relevant though a little bit dated):

 A team at the London School of Economics published a paper in February 2016 on the robustness of equity crowdfunding as a source of finance for entrepreneurs:

 On the other hand, you may have a job to do or a business to run and you might be pushed for time.
-I’ve already looked at it all so I hope you will get in touch to arrange an introductory discussion about how Comanche Communications & Marketing could help you use crowdfunding to secure the investment or pre-orders you require to achieve your business objectives, or your donations target for a worthy cause.
+I’ve already looked at it all so I hope you will get in touch to arrange an introductory discussion about how Comanche Communications & Marketing could help you use crowdfunding to secure the investment or pre-orders you require to achieve your business objectives, or to reach your donations target for a worthy cause.